 And wait, there’s more!
 Some townhome communities include certain shared benefits for everyone in the community such as a pool, gym, or recreation center…all without you having to worry about the maintenance (thanks, HOA!).
 With these perks, it also makes it easier when it comes to forming a tight-knit community.
 Many townhome neighborhoods form close relationships with others since there’s activities for everyone to take part in.
 If living in a social area is what you’re looking for, a townhome is a great way to go.

 With the trend in people downsizing their homes, new townhomes are perfect option for many couples and families.
 Avex Homes offers both beautiful townhomes and ideal single-family homes in the Central Florida area.
-For a model townhome tour in a brand new community stop by the Reserve at Lake Wildmere in Longwood, FL or don’t hesitate to contact our online concierge, Todd Simon at email@example.com to satisfy any housing questions you may have!
+For more information, don’t hesitate to contact our online concierge, Todd Simon at firstname.lastname@example.org to satisfy any housing questions you may have!